lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 difficulties, one could only think that maybe traditional characters are not that hard, since their components are completely more consistent.

-We are approaching the end, but there is still one thing I want to talk about.
+We're bringing the third act to a close, but there is still one thing I want to talk about.
 In the first sentence of the article I mentioned that characters can produce _utterances of Old Chinese understood only by scholars_.
+Although not directly related to _empty_ components, this phenomenon can also disguise the real intentions, just like _empty_ components do.
 I will try to explain what I meant with another example.

 Consider the character 也 (yě), which can now be used by _sound loan_ to mean